Bangkok: Thai Massage – An Introduction

 Where do I find the good places?

-For the cheap local massage shops, it’s more about the individual therapist and if I find someone, who is brilliant, I’ll try to book her for my following visits if the massage shop allows.
+For the cheap local massage shops, it’s more about the individual therapist and if I find someone, who is brilliant, I’ll try to book her or him for my following visits if the massage shop allows.

-How to avoid the sleazy, happy-ending kind of places?
+How to avoid the sleazy, happy-ending-kind-of-places?

 It is usually easy to spot where the red-light action is going on.
 The girls (and it will only be girls working there, unless it’s a place that caters to the gay community) dress in tight tank tops and hot pants or miniskirts, as opposed to the traditional Thai places, where the massage therapists would usually wear more comfortable bright colored polo shirts or spa-staff-like clothes.
 If there’s a big foot reflexology signboard in the window, it’s also highly unlikely, that there’s any shady business taking place inside.